knative/docs/docs/knative-offerings.md

 ---
-title: "Commercial Knative Offerings"
+title: "Knative Offerings"
-linkTitle: "Knative Vendors"
+linkTitle: "Knative Offerings"
 weight: 15
 type: "docs"
 ---

-Knative has a rich community with many vendors participating, and many of those vendors offer commercial Knative offerings.
+Knative has a rich community with many vendors participating, and many of those vendors offer commercial Knative products.
 Please check with each of these vendors for what is or is not supported.

 <!-- TODO: Talk about criteria for inclusion here?  a la Conformance -->